SparseMask: Differentiable Connectivity Learning for Dense Image Prediction: B. Fully Dense Network based on MobileNet-V2

-Figure~\ref{fig:mobilenet} presents the Fully Dense Network based on MobileNet V2.
-The inputs to the red circle (U) are multiple sets of features, while the output is the union of all the sets. \textbf{F} is the decoder stage, which takes a set of features as input.
+Figure~\ref{fig:mobilenet} presents the Fully Dense Network based on MobileNet-V2.
+The inputs to the red circle (\textbf{U}) are multiple feature sets, while the output is the union of all the sets. \textbf{F} is the decoder stage, which takes a feature set as the input.